safeerkhann/fiqa-demographic-analysis/README.md

 181952backbone.pth
 ```

-Place these files inside the project directory before running the notebooks.
+Place these files inside the project directory before executing the notebooks.

 ---

-## Environment
+# Environment

-The project was developed using:
+Developed using

 - Python 3
 - Google Colab